-4.16 The open fields, green spaces, woodland, hedgerows and the River Wye and other watercourses that make up a large part of the neighbourhood area provide a perfect habitat for an abundance of wildlife.
+4.16 The open fields, green spaces, woodland, hedgerows and the River Wye and other watercourses that make up a large part of the Neighbourhood Development Plan area provide a perfect habitat for an abundance of wildlife.
 Great weight should be given to conserving these habitats so that this wildlife not only survives but also thrives.
+The whole of the River Wye is a Site of Special Scientific Interest (SSSI) and a Special Are of Conservation (SAC).